Sondre071/PowerShell-Utility-Modules/README.md

 # Sondre's PowerShell Modules

-- A collection of Modules I began working on during the christmas of 2024, when I swapped from Bash to PowerShell and took a strong liking to the syntax and ecosystem ✨
+- A collection of Modules I began working on during the christmas of 2024, when I swapped from Bash to PowerShell and took a strong liking to the syntax and simplicity that is PowerShell ✨

 ## Installation

 - Clone the repo and add the `Modules` folder to your PSModulePath environment variable.
 - Add data of your choice into the 'config.json' file and remove the underscore from its name.

-## Utilization

-- Instructions will come simply by invoking the name of each module within your terminal.

 ## Modules